There are a number of mindful ways to start a presentation,

-Often when I find myself speaking about vision or the future I open with a quote an old boss of mine.
+When I find myself speaking about vision, I often open with a quote an old boss of mine.

 “The only people who need to be motivated are the people who can’t see a future”

 Use a prop

-“This business is hemorrhaging 200,000 sales a year to our competitors, in 5 years none of us will be here, we won’t have a business”
+“This business is hemorrhaging 200,000 sales a year to our competitors.
+In 5 years none of us will be here, we won’t have a business”

 Wouldn’t it be great if we get them all at ‘hello’?